-This elongated island lies at the southern end of the South Suakin Group.
-The mainland coast is approximately 20 nautical miles away
+At the southern end of the South Suakin Group lies this elongated island.
+The mainland coast is about 20 nautical miles away

 Even from a greater distance, Dahrat Abida can be recognized by the three wrecks lying on the northwest side.
 The one to the south is a former sailing boat.
 In the middle lies an unknown motor ship and to the north of it a rescue boat.

 The dive is usually started at the southeast end of the island and continued to the west.
 The craggy reef wall drops steeply and forms small overhangs.
 F Pairs of masked butterflyfish also reside there.
 The entire wall is overgrown with various corals.
 To the west is an extremely colorful and species-rich plateau.
 It is completely covered with coral heads.
 Underwater photographers will find numerous interestin motives.
 At some distance from the wall, which is overgrown with soft corals, shoals of spiny mackerels or single barracudas move along the reef.
 From the outer edge of the narrow plateau, patrolling gray reef sharks or schools of tuna can be spotted.